-Plant Cotoneaster horizontalis in the sun in moist but well-drained soil.
+Grow Cotoneaster horizontalis in the sun.
+Plant it in moist but well-drained soil.
 It can tolerate the shade however you might be sacrificing the flowers and berries with no sun.
-In the UK it is considered invasive but you can find it in gardens.
+In the UK, it is considered invasive, but you can find it in gardens.
 Propagate by seed or semi-hardwood cuttings.
 The flowers attract bees and berries attract birds.

-You can train this plant to grow on the ground or on a wall.
-Cotoneaster horizontalis is drought-resistant and rather easy to maintain.
-It usually flowers in May, June and berries appear in September, through November.
+You can train this plant to grow on the ground or a wall.
+Cotoneaster horizontalis is drought-resistant.
+It is rather easy to maintain.
+It usually flowers in May, June.
+It produces berries from September through November.
 This plant is toxic to pets and wildlife and humans.
 Watch out for Cotoneaster Webber Moth and Woolly Aphid and Fireblight.
 Otherwise, it is disease-free and pest-free.